 3-5 Tablespoons freeze dried raspberry powder*

 In a food processor, combine all the dry ingredients for the crust: flour, salt and fruit powder / spice.
-Cut the cold butter into chunks and pulse into food processor.
-Pulse several seconds at a time until you see pea shaped butter pieces in the mixture, that is when you know it is done.
+Cut the cold butter into chunks and pulse in food processor.
+Add 1 Tablespoon cold water, one at a time, pulsing after each addition, until you see pea shaped butter pieces in the mixture, that is when you know it is done.
 Don’t over blend, your pie dough will be tough if you do!

 Now roll out your pie dough to a 1/4” in height in between two sheets of parchment paper.
 Set aside in the fridge.
 Do this with at least 2 colors of pie dough for contrast.
 Or you can go overboard like I did and make 10 different pie doughs!
 Make at least 3 pie doughs.
 Put your rolled out pie doughs in the fridge for at least 20 minutes.
 Reserve one rolled out pie dough to line a 9”pie pan.
 Crimp the edges, poke the bottom with a fork, and set aside in the fridge.